tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 I decided to rest up there for a few days (Zero days) before heading back onto the trail again.

-It was several days later when I felt invigorated enough and was back on the trail again.
+It was several days later when I felt invigorated and was back on the trail again.

-About a week after leaving Kennedy Meadows is when inexplicable things began to plague me.
+It was about a week after leaving Kennedy Meadows is when inexplicable things began to plague me.

 It was around Yosemite National Park when I noticed I was being followed.

-Now, there are other hikers and even wildlife but this felt different so, as a female hiker I had to be cautious.
+Now, there are other hikers and even wildlife on the trail but this felt different and so, as a female hiker I had to be cautious.

 Anyway, I found myself walking faster and according to my GPS, there was a campsite nearby.